-Bilingual Education (BEA)San Angelo Independent School District is committed to all English Language Learner's (ELL) language and academic needs.
+Bilingual Education (BEA)San Angelo Independent School District is committed to all English Language Learner's (EL) language and academic needs.
 We utilize interventions that provide language support allowing students to achieve academic success on state assessments and benchmarks in all content areas while attaining English Language proficiency.

 All Limited English Proficient (LEP) students will become proficient in the comprehension, speaking, reading, and composition of the English language through the development of literacy and academic skills and through the integrated use of second language methods.

 Goals (Set Forth By San Angelo ISD)